dherrera1911/sqfa/docs/source/tutorials/spd_geometry.md

 covariance matrix.
 Then, LDA learns a set of linear filters
-$\mathbf{F} \in \mathbb{R}^{n \times m}$ that maximizes the spread between the class means (or their distances) relative to the covariance of the data.
+$\mathbf{F} \in \mathbb{R}^{n \times m}$ that maximizes the spread between the class means (or their distances) relative to the covariance of the data in the feature space.
 For this goal, LDA quantifies the spread between class means using the Mahalanobis distance, which is just the Euclidean distance after transforming